jamie-brannan/hundred-days-swift/09__projectEight/d036__notes.md

 Added but separated the `scoreLabel` set up in a separate function.
 Keep things as broken down as possible.

 >We need to **add some Auto Layout constraints** to make that label be positioned neatly on the screen, and we’re going to be using anchors just like we did in project 6.
-These let us very clearly and descriptively place views relative to each other, however this time I want to show you one important difference: because we’ll be creating lots of constraints at the same time, we’ll be activating them all at once rather than setting `isActive = true` multiple times.
+>* These let us very clearly and descriptively place views relative to each other, however this time I want to show you one important difference: because we’ll be creating lots of constraints at the same time, we’ll be activating them all at once rather than setting `isActive = true` multiple times.
 >
->This is done using the NSLayoutConstraint.activate() method, which accepts an array of constraints.
+>This is done using the `NSLayoutConstraint.activate()` method, which accepts an **array of constraints**.
 It will put them all together at once, so we’ll be adding more constraints to this call over time.
 >
->UIKit gives us several guides that we can anchor our views to.
-One of the most common is the safeAreaLayoutGuide of our main view, which is the space available once you subtract any rounded corners or notches.
-Inside that is the layoutMarginsGuide, which adds some extra margin so that views don’t run to the left and right edges of the screen.
+>`UIKit` gives us several guides that we can anchor our views to.
+One of the most common is the `safeAreaLayoutGuide` of our main view, which is the space available once you subtract any rounded corners or notches.
+Inside that is the `layoutMarginsGuide`, which adds some extra margin so that views don’t run to the left and right edges of the screen.
 >
->In this app we’re going to be using the layoutMarginsGuide so that our views are indented a little on each edge, but we’ll also be adding some extra indenting to make the whole thing look better on-screen.
+>In this app we’re going to be using the `layoutMarginsGuide` so that our views are indented a little on each edge, but we’ll also be adding some extra indenting to make the whole thing look better on-screen.
 >
 >So, add this below the previous code: